rackerlabs/rackspace-how-to/content/cloud-servers/linux-file-permission-concepts.md

     chown -R user:group directoryname

 The `-R` option works with `chgrp` as well.
-With both commands the change applied first to the parent directory and then iterated through everything inside the directory (including subdirectories).
+With both commands, the change applies first to the parent directory and then iterates through everything inside the directory (including subdirectories).

 ##### Symlinks

-Symlinks require special handling for `chown` or `chgrp` operations.
-A symlink is an alias for another file, similar to a shortcut in Microsoft&reg; Windows.
-Rather than applying the change to the symlink itself,the filesystem applies the change to the target of the symlink.
-Thus, if the symlink **link** points to **thefile.txt**, consider the following command:
+Symbolic links (symlinks) require special handling for `chown` or `chgrp` operations.
+A symlink is an alias for another file, similar to a shortcut in Microsoft&reg; Windows&reg;.
+Rather than applying the change to the symlink itself, the file system applies the change to the target of the symlink.
+Thus, if the symlink **link** points to the file **thefile.txt**, consider the following command:

     chown user:group link

-When that command executes, the system actually changes the owner and group for the target file **thefile.txt***.
+When that command executes, the system changes the owner and group for the target file **thefile.txt**.
 The ownership of the symlink, **link** remains unchanged.

 If you want to change the owner or group of a symlink, use the `-h` flag for